Tallahassee International Airport: Facilities

 The airport covers 2,485 acre at an elevation of 81 feet (25 m).
 It has two runways: 09/27 is 8,000 by 150 feet (2,438 by 46 m) and 18/36 is 7,000 by 150 ft.
 (2,134 by 46 m).
 Helicopter operations are generally confined to the Runway 18/36 area, or direct approaches to the Million Air FBO ramp area.

+In 2026, in line with projects by other airports in Florida, Tallahassee city officials considered a plan that would have allowed a vertiport to be built at the airport to allow easier access for helicopters and air taxis around Tallahassee.
+Officials ultimately rejected the proposal.

 The Million Air FBO at the airport provides contracted fuel services to U.S. Military and Department of Defense aircraft.
 TLH is regularly visited by U.S. Navy P-8 Poseidon aircraft, Lockheed Martin C-130 family aircraft, as well as Dornier C-146 and T-6 Texan II aircraft on training missions and practice approaches.

 The terminal building is divided into two concourses, A & B. All gates except for Gates A4 & A7 are located on the main level of the terminal, and are equipped with jet bridges, while Gates A2 & A4 are located on the lower level.